thiefCat/VAE/README.md

   cd VAE
   python train.py
   ```
+You can look at how to change hyperparameters by running "python train.py -h" and use command line codes to change them. e.g., the dataset used for training, the latent dimension, the architecture for the model .etc.

 ## Result
 You can visualize the training result by looking at /result folder, including the training curve, the visualized latent space, and the generation result.